 From Escalante Utah: Drive along Scenic Byway 12, ranked amongst the 10 most beautiful roads in the USA, then south on Highway 89.

 From Page Arizona: It is common to approach Kanab from Page Arizona where there’s an airport.
-You then drive through a great stopping off point at the city of St George.
+It's a little over an hours drive on Highway 89.

 From Las Vegas Nevada: Kanab is about a 3-hour drive east from Las Vegas passing through St. George and Colorado City.